alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 Add dependency spring-boot-starter-actuator to your pom.xml file, and configure your endpoint security strategy.

-Spring Boot 1.x: Add configuration management.security.enabled=false
+- Spring Boot 1.x: Add configuration management.security.enabled=false
-Spring Boot 2.x: Add configuration management.endpoints.web.exposure.include=*
+- Spring Boot 2.x: Add configuration management.endpoints.web.exposure.include=*

+> Note: If the Spring Boot version used is 2.x, when the above configuration is added to the configuration file, the relevant node configuration information will be leaked. **It is recommended to close this configuration item for production environment. ** In version 3.X, Spring Boot Actuator judges whether it is a sensitive configuration based on the type and word, so as to perform desensitization processing. ** Some sensitive data personalized by users may not be desensitized. **

 To view the endpoint information, visit the following URLS:

 Spring Boot 1.x: Nacos Config  Endpoint URL is http://127.0.0.1:18084/nacos_config.